cybersec101/resources/EN_Identifying_Yourself_Trainer-Resource.md

 	- Some people try to connect the words in the phrase to make it easier to remember.

-	- There is no harm in writing it down on paper stored in a secure location [^footnote6].
+	- There is no harm in writing it down on paper stored in a secure location [Note 6](#note-6).